pdm-project/pdm/docs/docs/usage/project.md

 ## Choose a Python interpreter

 At first, you need to choose a Python interpreter from a list of Python versions installed on your machine.
-The interpreter path will be stored in the project config `.pdm.toml` and used by subsequent commands.
+The interpreter path will be stored in `.pdm-python` and used by subsequent commands.
 You can also change it later with [`pdm use`](../reference/cli.md#exec-0--use).

+Alternatively, you can specify the Python interpreter path via `PDM_PYTHON` environment variable.
+When it is set, the path saved in `.pdm-python` will be ignored.

 ## Virtualenv or not